nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Date filter ###

-If a consumer submits a date filter for this section the dates will be applied as follows:
+If a consumer submits a date filter for this subsection the dates will be applied as follows (this applies equivalent rules to structured medication date filtering):

-1. The `Start Date` **MUST** be the date of the earliest prescription within the period of the date filter (including prescriptions issued on the date to the filter start date, or all prescription if no start date is specified)
-2. The `Last Issued Date` **MUST** be the date of the last prescription within the period of the date filter (including prescriptions issued on the date to the filter end date, or all prescription if no end date is specified)
-3. The definitions in points 1 and 2 **MUST** be applied to the date recorded for medications prescribed elsewhere and date authorised for repeat dispense
-4. The `Number of Prescriptions Issued` **MUST** be the count of prescription issued between the `Start Date` and the `Last Issued Date` inclusive (as dates are defined in points 1 and 2) or null for medication prescribed elsewhere and repeat dispense
-5. Additional Information **MUST** include discontinued or cancelled details (where identifiable) for any medications which fall within the date filter definitions in points 1 to 3 regardless of whether the date discontinued/cancelled falls within the date filter range
-6. Additional Information **MUST NOT** include ended date and reason if the date falls outside of the date filter range
+ 1. If the medication has an effective period (a start date and a scheduled end date), filter using the effective period
+	1. The provider system **MUST** return the medication summary data items for all medications whose effective date range overlaps the date range (inclusive) sent by the consuming system
+ 2. If the medication has an effective start date, does not have an effective end date and is repeat (repeat prescribed, repeat dispensed or prescribed elsewhere repeat), treat the effective period as ongoing for the filter
+	1. The provider system **MUST** return the medication summary data items for all medications whose effective start date is during or before the date range (inclusive) sent by the consuming system
+	2. Where the medication is prescribed elsewhere and does not identify itself as acute or repeat then treat it as repeat for the filter to ensure the clinician has higher likelihood of visibility of the item and can decide themselves if it is relevant
+ 3. If the medication has an effective start date, does not have an effective end date and is acute (acute or prescribed elsewhere acute), filter using the effective start date
+	1. The provider system **MUST** return the medication summary data items for all medications whose effective start date is during the date range (inclusive) sent by the consuming system
+ 4. If the medication does not have an effective start date (e.g. prescribed elsewhere), filter using the date it was recorded on the local system
+	1. The provider system **MUST** return the medication summary data items for all medications whose recorded date is during the date range (inclusive) sent by the consuming system
+	2. Where no effective period is available use the date the item was recorded on the system

 ### Subsection content banner ###